Quemacauchos/antitroll/README.md

 Antitroll
 =========

+You can download antitroll.xpi and open it in Firefox with Ctrl+O to install it.

-Fight trolls in bulletin boards
+Fight trolls in bulletin boards!